 What are AA meetings like as far as time?
 Meetings last an hour or so, during which members may make donations to AA if they wish.
 Some meetings are open, meaning loved ones are welcome to come, while others are closed and only for AA participants.

-Now that you know what it’s like to attend AA, are you ready to take another step toward sobriety?
+Now that you know more about the benefits of AA, are you ready to take another step toward sobriety?